ToyKeeper/anduril/docs/anduril-manual.md

 In momentary strobe mode, the settings are copied from the last-used strobe mode, such as party strobe, tactical strobe, or lightning.

-To exit this mode, physically disconnect power by unscrewing the tailcap or battery tube.
+**To exit Momentary Mode, physically disconnect power** by unscrewing the tailcap or battery tube.

 Tactical Mode